microsoft/CNTK/README.md

 * Multiple bug fixes

 See more in the [Release Notes](https://github.com/Microsoft/CNTK/wiki/CNTK_1_7_1_Release_Notes) (including the full list of bugs fixed)
 Get the Release from the [CNTK Releases page](https://github.com/Microsoft/CNTK/releases)

-*2016-08-31.* V 1.7 Binary release
-Highlights of this Release:
-* Improvements in BrainScript (new library of predefined common layer types; common random-initialization types; GRUs)
-* Support of NVIDIA cuDNN 5.1 and cuDNN RNN
-* Improvements in readers and deserializers
-* Additions to Evaluator library (Eval Client Sample, strong name for EvalWrapper)
-* New unit tests incl.
-Linux support
-* Python API Preview (since V.1.5)
-* Multiple bug fixes

-See more in the [Release Notes](https://github.com/Microsoft/CNTK/wiki/CNTK_1_7_Release_Notes)
-Get the Release from the [CNTK Releases page](https://github.com/Microsoft/CNTK/releases)

 See [all news](https://github.com/Microsoft/CNTK/wiki/News).